 Co-operation procedure

-The co-operation procedure allows the EU Parliament to influence a minor part of the lawmaking in the EU (Article 252 TEC).
+The co-operation procedure allowed the European Parliament to influence a minor part of lawmaking for the EU (Article 252 TEC of the Nice Treaty).
 This procedure derives from the Single European Act of 1987.

-If the Europen Parliament proposes amendments, the Council can only reject them by voting unanimously.
-Since the Treaty of Nice entered into force, this procedure only remains for EMU matters.
+If the Europaen Parliament proposed amendments to proposed EU laws, the Council could only reject them by voting unanimously.
+Since the Treaty of Nice entered into force, this procedure only remained for EMU matters.

-The rejected Constitution, as well as the Lisbon Treaty, abolishes this procedure and use co-decision or consultation instead.
+The Lisbon Treaty abolished this procedure and uses co-decision or consultation instead.
 The Co-decision procedure is called the "ordinary legislative procedure" in the Lisbon Treaty.